 Malliouhana, an Auberge Resort, Anguilla

 Fresh off a redo, the legendary Caribbean resort is made even more attractive thanks to its impeccable two-tiered freshwater infinity pool, which comes with vistas of pristine white-sand beaches Meads Bay and Turtle Cove.
-The upper level is adults only—and features a cabana for poolside dinners under the stars—so you won’t have to worry about keeping G rated.
+The upper level is adults only—and features a cabana for poolside dinners under the stars—so you won’t have to worry about keeping things G-rated.